syncfusion-content/flutter-docs/Flutter/calendar/appointments.md

 #### Add Resource

-If the resource is added in an underlying datasource, you can call the notifyListeners.
+If the dynamic resource is added to an underlying datasource, we need to notify the data source changes.

 {% tabs %}
 {% highlight dart hl_lines="6 7" %}